 No person under the age of 21 years shall purchase or knowingly possess, transport or have under his control in any motor vehicle any alcoholic liquor unless the person is employed by a licensee of the state liquor control commission and is possessing, transporting or having the alcoholic liquor in a motor vehicle under his control during regular working hours and in the course of his employment.
 This section shall not apply to alcoholic liquor possessed by a minor under authority of and pursuant to a prescription of a duly licensed physician.

-Any person who shall consume alcoholic liquor, or offer alcoholic liquor to another person, on any street, sidewalk, alley, public building, public park, public beach, schoolgrounds, church property or in any automobile while parked or being driven on any street in the City shall be deemed guilty of a violation of this Code and punished as provided in § 1-14.
+Except as otherwise provided in § 6-19, any person who shall consume alcoholic liquor, or offer alcoholic liquor to another person, on any street, sidewalk, alley, public building, public park, public beach, schoolgrounds, church property or in any automobile while parked or being driven on any street in the City shall be deemed guilty of a violation of this Code and punished as provided in § 1-14.

-Any person who shall be found in any motor vehicle, or upon any public street, park or other public place, having in his possession an open receptacle or container containing any alcoholic beverage shall be deemed guilty of a violation of this Code and punished as provided in § 1-14.
+Except as otherwise provided in § 6-19, any person who shall be found in any motor vehicle, or upon any public street, park or other public place, having in his possession an open receptacle or container containing any alcoholic beverage shall be deemed guilty of a violation of this Code and punished as provided in § 1-14.